gameblabla/CSE2/README.md

 ### Visual Studio .NET 2003

-Project files for Visual Studio .NET 2003 are available in the 'msvc2003' folder.
+Project files for Visual Studio .NET 2003 are available in the base folder.

 Visual Studio .NET 2003 was used by Pixel to create the original `Doukutsu.exe`, so these project files allow us to check the accuracy of the decompilation by comparing the generated assembly code to that of the original executable.
+The tool for this can be found in the 'devilution' folder.

 ## Licensing